jlti-dev/sap_mail/README.md

 You can disable the mails, if you want to test the integration with the SOST.

+### SEND_AS_FORBIDDEN

+If your mailsystem forbids that you send as a different user, mark this as true

 ## Prometheus

 This image provides basic statistics via Prometheus.
 Just scrape it at port 8080.